quixio/quix-streams-dotnet/docs/publish.md

     .SetRange(0, 400);
 ```

-The Min and Max range definition sets the Y axis range in the waveform visualisation view in Quix Platform.
+The Min and Max range definition sets the Y axis range in the waveform visualisation view in Quix Cloud.
 This definition:

 ``` csharp
 .AddDefinition("Speed").SetRange(0, 400)